Use the Message Designer to create and modify email messages. You can:

 To view the text-only version, click the menu at the top right and select Text Version.

-NOTE: This version is shown to recipients who opt to receive text-only emails (i.e., they use a text-based email client).
+NOTE: This version is sent to recipients who opt to receive text-only emails (i.e., they use a text-based email client).

 As you're creating a message, the text-only version is automatically created for you alongside the HTML version.
-Once your message is finalized, the best practice is to verify and reformat this version to fix any possible spacing, bullets, style issues that may not convert properly from the HTML version.
+After your message is finalized, verify and reformat this version to fix any issues (spacing, bullets, styles) that may not convert properly from the HTML version.

-TIP: Content you add to your text-only version is not automatically added to the HTML version, enabling you to add unique text-only content, if needed.
+TIP: Content you add to your text-only version is not automatically added to the HTML version, enabling you to add unique text-only content.

 - Undo - Click this to undo one or more actions you made while creating your message.
 This is the best way to quickly and easily fix mistakes you've made or changes you don't want to keep.

 - Redo - Click this to redo actions you've made while creating your message, but had then undone.